 Omega-6 fatty acids are available in supplemental oils that contain linoleic acid (LA) and GLA, such as EPO (Oenothera biennis) and black currant (Ribes nigrum) oils.
 Spirulina (often called blue-green algae) also contains GLA.

 How to Take It

-The average diet provides sufficient omega-6 fatty acids, so supplementation is usually not necessary unless you're treating a specific condition, such as eczema or psoriasis, arthritis, diabetes, or breast tenderness (mastalgia).
+The average diet provides sufficient omega-6 fatty acids, so supplementation is usually not necessary unless you are treating a specific condition, such as:

 Because of the potential for side effects and interactions with medications, you should take dietary supplements only under the supervision of a knowledgeable health care provider.

-Do not take omega-6 if you have a seizure disorder because there have been reports of these supplements causing seizures.
+DO NOT take omega-6 fatty acids if you have a seizure disorder because there have been reports of these supplements causing seizures.
 Several reports describe seizures in people taking EPO.
 Some of these seizures developed in people with a previous seizure disorder, or in people taking EPO in combination with anesthetics.
 People who plan to undergo surgery requiring anesthesia should stop taking EPO 2 weeks ahead of time.

 Borage seed oil, and possibly other sources of GLA, should not be taken during pregnancy because they may harm the fetus and induce early labor.